 WARNING: You should always replace the signing certificate with a certificate that has the same private key BEFORE it expires.
 If the certificate expires without a replacement, or if the private key changes, you may be required to re-enroll iOS devices.

-1. From the Endpoint Manager console, click Configure > Device Discovery > Mobility.
+1. From the Endpoint Manager console, click Configure > Device Discovery > Apple Profile Signing.

-2.In the iOS Notification Settings section, click Browse and select the certificate file.
+3.In the Certificate Settings section, click Browse and select the certificate file.

 For information about obtaining an APNS certificate, see To set up an APNS certificate.